+- Director

+- ♦ Nominee

+- + Named Executive Officer

+- Less than one percent

-- ➤ The following shares are included in Robert Decherd's individual holdings because he has either sole or shared voting or dispositive power with respect to such shares: 75,072 Series B shares held by The Decherd Foundation for which Mr. Decherd serves as chairman and director; and 1,157 Series B shares owned by him and his wife as to which he shares voting and dispositive power. - (2) Pursuant to SEC rules, the percentages above are calculated by taking the number of shares indicated as beneficially owned by the listed person or group and dividing that number by the sum of (a) the number of issued and outstanding shares in each series or the combined series, as applicable, plus (b) the number of shares of each series or the combined series, as applicable, that the person or group may purchase through the exercise of stock options or may receive upon the vesting and payment of RSU awards, if any, without giving effect to the conversion of any Series B shares into Series A shares on a share-for-share basis as indicated above in footnote (1).
+- (1) Pursuant to SEC rules, the percentages above are calculated by taking the number of shares indicated as beneficially owned by the listed person or group and dividing that number by the sum of (a) the number of issued and outstanding shares in each series or the combined series, as applicable, plus (b) the number of shares of each series or the combined series, as applicable, that the person or group may purchase through the exercise of stock options or may receive upon the vesting and payment of restricted stock unit ("RSU") awards, if any.
+None of our named executive officers or directors held any RSUs or stock options on March 18, 2024 or otherwise had the right to acquire additional shares within 60 days thereafter.

+- (2) The number of shares shown in the table above includes shares held in the DallasNews Savings Plan.

-Dallas News Corporation Stock Ownership of Other Principal Shareholders (greater than 5%)
+DallasNews Corporation Stock Ownership of Other Principal Shareholders (greater than 5%)